-- A. Any person or entity applying for a tribal gaming license pursuant to this Ordinance (hereafter referred to as "Applicant") shall submit with his or her application an application fee of \$1,500 plus the annual renewal fee prescribed by subsection C, provided, that persons applying for a license to operate 20 or fewer slot machines shall not be required to pay an application or renewal fee.
-The Commission may waive fees in its discretion when a License Applicant demonstrates an inability to pay a fee.
-The Tribe shall not be subject to the license fee or any other fee imposed by this Ordinance. - B. In addition to the application fee prescribed in subsection A, any Applicant for a Class II or Class III gaming license shall also pay for the costs of all background investigations conducted by the NIGC, or the Tribal Gaming Commission or its authorized delegate.
-An Applicant for a Class III gaming license shall also be
+A. Any person or entity applying for a tribal gaming license pursuant to this Ordinance (hereafter referred to as "applicant") shall submit with his or her application an application fee of \$1500 plus the annual renewal fee prescribed by subsection C, provided, that persons applying for a license to operate 20 or fewer slot machines shall not be required to pay an application or renewal fee.
+The Commission may waive fees in its discretion when a license applicant demonstrates an inability to pay a fee.
+The Tribe shall not be subject to the license fee or any other fee imposed by this Ordinance.

-- required to pay any costs incurred by the Tribe for obtaining the necessary background investigations and approval of all gaming employees, key employees and other persons subject to review by the State of Nevada under the Compact. - C. A Licensee shall, at least sixty (60) days prior to the expiration of his or her License apply for renewal, as required by the Tribal Gaming Commission, and shall submit with the application for renewal a renewal fee of \$500. - D. In addition to the fees prescribed in this section, any person or entity licensed to conduct Class II or Class III gaming shall pay all applicable taxes and fees imposed by the Ely Tribal Tax Code, including but not limited to all applicable gaming taxes and licensing fees imposed. - E. The failure to pay any fee or tax prescribed by this Ordinance or any other provision of federal or tribal law shall be grounds for the denial, suspension or revocation of a gaming license by the Tribal Gaming Commission, provided that after a License is initially approved if shall not be suspended or revoked by the Commission without first according the Licensee prior notice and an opportunity to be heard. - F. Any Applicant for a License or permit from the Commission shall have the continuing duty to keep the information in their application updated, to provide materials, assistance or other information required by the Commission, and to fully cooperate in any investigation conducted by or on behalf of the Commission.
-Applicants must immediately notify the Commission in the event of a change or addition to any information submitted with an application. - G. The assignment or transfer of any License or permit granted under this Ordinance is prohibited without the prior consent of the Commission and a finding that the assignee/transferee is independently qualified to have a License or permit under this Ordinance. - H. The issuance of a License under this Ordinance does not create a property interest in such License for the benefit of the Licensee.
-The opportunity for an Applicant or Licensee to be involved in gaming on the Reservation is a privilege, not a right.
+- B. In addition to the application fee prescribed in subsection A, any applicant for a Class II and Class III gaming license shall also pay for the costs of all background investigations conducted by the NIGC, or the Tribal Gaming Commission or its authorized delegate.
+An applicant for a Class III gaming license shall also be required to pay any costs incurred by the Tribe for obtaining the necessary background investigations and approval of all gaming employees, key employees and other persons subject to review by the State of Nevada under the Compact. - C. A Licensee shall, at least sixty (60) days prior to the expiration of his or her license apply for renewal, as required by the Tribal Gaming Commission, and shall submit with the application for renewal a renewal fee of \$500. - D. In addition to the fees prescribed in this section, any person or entity licensed to conduct Class II or Class III gaming shall pay all applicable taxes and fees imposed by the Pyramid Lake Tribal Tax Code, including but not limited to all applicable gaming taxes and licensing fees imposed. - E. The failure to pay any fee or tax prescribed by this Ordinance or any other provision of federal or tribal law shall be grounds for the denial, suspension or revocation of a gaming license by the Tribal Gaming Commission, provided that after a license is initially approved it shall not be suspended or revoked by the Commission without first according the Licensee prior notice and an opportunity to be heard. - F. Any applicant for a License or permit from the Commission shall have the continuing duty to keep the information in their application updated, to provide materials, assistance or other information required by the Commission, and to fully cooperate in any investigation conducted by or on behalf of the Commission.
+Applicants must immediately notify the Commission in the event of a change or addition to any information submitted with an application. - G. The assignment or transfer of any License or permit granted under this Ordinance is prohibited without the prior consent of the Commission, and compliance with the licensing requirements stated in Sections 13 and/or 14. - H. The issuance of a License under this Ordinance does not create a property interest in such License for the benefit of the Licensee.
+The opportunity for an Applicant or Licensee to be involved in the gaming on the Reservation is a privilege, not a right.

-Section 13.
+Section13.
 Gaming Facility License, Effective Period and Place.